Home to School Travel and Independent Travel Training Explained

-This session explains how post-16 transport works in Bristol, what support may be available, and how families can navigate the process with confidence.
+This session explains how both home to school transport and independent travel training works in Bristol, what support may be available, and how families can navigate the process with confidence.
 We’ll talk through the application journey step by step, explain who does what, and share practical tips for avoiding common problems.

 The focus is on clarity, not jargon – so families know what to expect, where to go for help, and what to do if things don’t go to plan.

-This session is suitable for parent carers, schools, colleges, and professionals supporting young people into post-16 education.
+This session is suitable for parent carers, schools, colleges, and professionals supporting young people who either are using or will be new to the home to school transport service.

 In this session we will cover